 Class 10 History

-Work Life and Culture
+Work Life and Leisure

 Characteristics of City: Ancient cities developed when food became surplus to support a wide range of non-food producers.
 Cities were the centres of political power, administrative network, trade and industry, religious institutions and intellectual activity.
 The cities supported various social groups.